kylpo/notes/Games.md

 ---

+Critical flaw of Card Monsters.
+Despite loving its mechanics with ranged, magic, warrior, healer and 3 different columns, optimized for mobile, its games ended in your favor with good luck or you opponents with bad luck...
+Chance with things like Flight and Sleep are just ridiculous.
+It should just be something where it will 100% trigger every other turn or something.
+Get rid of the unnecessary luck - it makes the game not enjoyable.

+---

 Some games are just about twitch and muscle memory, really.
 Hellrider2, Guitar Hero, Flappy Bird.
 You'll end up playing levels a LOT before advancing.

 ----